eitanf/sysconf/pubs/README.md

     4. Refer to steps 3--4 above to build the document.
     5. Access the document on your host by first finding out the container id (with `docker ps`), then by copying it (for example, `docker cp <id>:/sysconf/pubs/whpc-stats/women-hpc.pdf .`).

+  * By running the latest docker image with everything.
+Simply install Docker (step 1 before), and run `docker run -t eitanf/sysconf:latest bash`.
+This will give you access to the latest data, code, and generated paper PDFs with this data (may be more recent data than the original publications).

 ## List of completed and ongoing publications:

   * `artifact`: "Research artifacts and citations in computer systems papers" (`docker run -ti eitanf/sysconf:artifact`).
+  * `citation`: "Citation analysis of Computer Systems Papers" (`docker run -ti eitanf/sysconf:citations`).
   * `collab`: "Gender differences in collaboration patterns in computer science" (`docker run -ti eitanf/sysconf:collab`).
   * `diversity-survey`: "A survey of accepted authors in computer systems conferences" (`docker run -ti eitanf/sysconf:survey`).
   * `gender-gap`: "Underrepresentation of women in computer systems research" (`docker run -ti eitanf/sysconf:gender-gap`).